 - At least 95 per cent of 337,000 children under 5 in the north are vaccinated against polio and receive vitamin A and deworming treatment

-- 450,000 affected people in the north provided with secured access to safe water through construction and rehabilitation of water systems
+- 450,000 affected people in the north provided with secured access to safe water

 - 107,000 severely malnourished children are taught good hygiene practices with their care givers/mothers, and provided with water treatment and hygiene kits